-SEND and inclusion is a golden thread throughout William Brookes School, with our Learning & Wellbeing Base situated right in the heart of the school and our students being central to our practice.
-Our aim is that all our learners with SEND are fully embedded within the school and receive support from the specialist teacher by learning within an engaging classroom environment.
+SEND and inclusion is a golden thread throughout William Brookes School, with our Tokyo and Wellbeing Hubs being situated right in the heart of the school and our students being central to our practice.
+Our aim is that all our learners with SEND access the majority of their lessons to receive support from the specialist subject teachers by learning within an engaging classroom environment.
 Some students will receive additional evidence-based intervention programmes to further support their progress.
 All teachers are aware of the individual needs of our students and follow recommended High-Quality Teaching strategies to adapt and personalise the learning to meet the needs of each individual and allow them opportunity to flourish and succeed.